fermga/TNFR-LFS/docs/tutorials.md

 ```

 Click on the overlay button to rotate through the three pages: (A) active
+corner and dissonance breakdown with the ΔNFR gauge, ``ν_f~`` waveform and
-corner and dissonance breakdown, (B) nodal |ΔNFR↓| contributions and modal
+coherence bar, (B) nodal |ΔNFR↓| contributions and modal resonance enriched with
-resonance, (C) setup hints aligned with the current phase.
-Use the
+the same coherence widgets, (C) setup hints aligned with the current phase and
-``--layout-*`` overrides if you need to move the 40×16 button to a different
+the ``Si plan`` trace.
+Use the ``--layout-*`` overrides if you need to move the
-area of the HUD.
+40×16 button to a different area of the HUD.

 ## 1. Capture a baseline